 How to Save Money on Las Vegas Attractions

-There are three popular discounted attractions passes for Las Vegas attractions.
+There are two popular discounted attractions passes that include the best kids’ activities Las Vegas has to offer.
 Which you choose depends on the length of your visit and which attractions you’d like to see.

 The Las Vegas Pass

-The Las Vegas Pass offers free entry, and sometimes expedited entry, to over 50 Las Vegas attractions for 1, 2, 3 or 5 consecutive days.
+The Las Vegas Pass offers free entry and sometimes expedited entry, to over 60 Las Vegas attractions for 1, 2, 3, or 5 consecutive days.
 Pass holders may enter each attraction once.

 Best Family Hotels in Las Vegas

 Las Vegas with kids is often easiest in a non-gaming hotel.
-Our preferred Las Vegas family hotels are these two luxury hotels.
+Our preferred Las Vegas family hotel is Four Seasons Las Vegas.

 Four Seasons Hotel Las Vegas (Top Pick)